WHAT IS SAKE? A BEGINNERS GUIDE.

 Sake differs from beer, wine, and spirits in its brewing process, ingredients, and taste.
 Unlike wine, which ferments naturally, sake requires koji mold to convert rice starch into sugars before fermentation.

 • Serve it cold, warm, or room temperature depending on the type.
+A Daiginjo should always be served cold.

 • Use traditional ochoko cups, wine glasses, or masu boxes.